vinguyenthaotrinh/page-rhythm/docs/README.md

-# CS300 Project -  PageRhythm
+# CS300 Project -  PageRhythm - Documents

+This folder contains documents related to this project.